-If you really find yourself sinking, set a timer on your phone around 30 minutes, allow yourself to deal with the emotions, write it all out, it might get ugly, process it.
-Then when the timer goes off making yourself do something that lifts your spirits, think of the good things that are going for you now, no matter how small, go for a walk, put some uplifting music on.
+If you really find yourself sinking, you’re allowed to dwell.
+Just don’t stay there too long.
+Set a timer on your phone around 30 minutes, allow yourself to deal with the emotions, write it all out.
+It might get ugly.
+Process it.
+Then when the timer goes off, make yourself go and do something that lifts your spirits, think of the good things that are going for you now, no matter how small, go for a walk, put some uplifting music on.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 For the free course.

 To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.

 Elizabeth Shaw is not a Doctor or a therapist.
 She is a mother of five, a blogger, a survivor of narcissistic abuse, and a life coach.
 She always recommends you get the support you feel comfortable and happy with.
 Finding the right support for you.
 Elizabeth has partnered with BetterHelp (Sponsored.) where you will be matched with a licensed councillor, who specialises in recovery from this kind of abuse.